Sage-Bionetworks/BridgeDocs/_articles/data/exporting_to_synapse.md

 ## Prerequisites

 If your study is already configured to export to Synapse, you can skip to [Exporting Your Data](#exporting-your-data).
-To determine if your study is configured, go to the [Bridge Study Manager](https://research.sagebridge.org/), navigate to Upload &amp; Export, subsection Export Settings.
-If Synapse Project ID and Synapse Access Team ID are filled out, you're good to go.
+To determine if your study is configured, use the [get Bridge App API](/swagger-ui/index.html#/Apps/getUsersApp) to retrieve your app configuration.
+If the `synapseDataAccessTeamId` and `synapseProjectId` fields are set, you're good to go.

 If these aren't filled out, you'll need to create a Project and a Team in Synapse.
-You will need to give [BridgeExporter](https://www.synapse.org/#!Profile:3325672) administator permissions, so that this account can create tables and manage their permissions.
+You will need to give [BridgeExporter](https://www.synapse.org/#!Profile:3325672) administrator permissions, so that this account can create tables and manage their permissions.
 To do this:

 1. Browse to the home page of your Synapse project.
 2. Click "Share".